naughtygopher/verifier/README.md

 it generates a 256 character long random alpha-numeric string, and a 6 character long numeric string for mobile phones.

-By default, it has [AWS SES](https://aws.amazon.com/ses/) for sending e-mails & [AWS SNS](https://aws.amazon.com/sns/) for sending SMS/text messages.
+By default, it uses [AWS SES](https://aws.amazon.com/ses/) for sending e-mails & [AWS SNS](https://aws.amazon.com/sns/) for sending SMS/text messages.

 ## How to customize?